Research

 Obesity and Fatty Liver Research Lab

-Our objective is to better understand the metabolism of triacylglycerols and its alterations in NAFLD and obesity, and to identify new ways to prevent and treat these diseases.
+Our objective is to better understand the progression of NAFLD and identify new ways to prevent and treat this disease.

 May Cheung